I. Overview of Teach Plus

 The ideal candidate will have:

-- Excellent written and oral communication skills, including experience facilitating adult learning, ideally including editing and social media communications.
+- Excellent written and oral communication skills, including experience facilitating adults.

-- Strong project management skills and the ability to complete projects independently.
+- Strong project management skills and the initiative to complete tasks independently.

 - Previous teaching experience is a significant plus.

 In order to better-serve the teachers and students at the core of our mission, Teach Plus is committed to maximizing the diversity of our organization.
-We are an equal opportunity employer and encourage individuals of all ethnic and racial backgrounds, sexual orientations, and gender identities to apply to our positions.
+We are an equal opportunity employer and encourage individuals of all ethnic and racial backgrounds and gender identities to apply to our positions.

 VI.
 Compensation and Benefits

-Salary is competitive and will be based on prior experience and qualifications.
+Compensation is competitive and commensurate with experience.
 Teach Plus offers a generous benefits package including medical, dental, and vision insurance, 3% matching 401k plan, disability and life insurance, and Flexible Spending Accounts for medical and childcare expenses.
 Teach Plus offers generous time off benefits including 15 vacation days, 3 personal days, 5 sick days, 11 holidays, and winter break.
-Additionally, Teach Plus offers paid parental leave and a 4-week paid sabbatical for every five years of service.
+Additionally, Teach Plus offers parental leave and a 4-week paid sabbatical for every five years of service.